DOOMED TO DIE

 The technique counters low left shooting which happens when a gun is gripped convulsively in the extreme stress of combat, and the gun twists down and around to the left.
 (Colonel Rex Applegate -- Kill or Get Killed 1943)

-In the next four seconds, the gunman uses suppressive fire while closing the short distance between them, he then outflanks the Officer by going around the right side of the pillar being used as cover, and shoots him at point blank range.
+Then the gunman, using suppressive fire, closes the short distance between them.
+He outflanks the Officer by going around the right side of the pillar being used as cover, and shoots the Officer at point blank range.
 That takes just four seconds.

 Low Left Shooting